noahgorstein/go-stardog/README.md

 userPermissions, _ := client.Security.GetUserPermissions(context.Background(), "frodo")
 ```

-The services of a client divide the API into logical chunks and correspond to the structure of the Stardog API documentation at [https://stardog-union.github.io/http-docs/](https://stardog-union.github.io/http-docs/) .
+The services of a client divide the API into logical chunks and mostly correspond to the structure of the Stardog API documentation at [https://stardog-union.github.io/http-docs/](https://stardog-union.github.io/http-docs/) .

 > NOTE: Using the context package, one can easily pass cancelation signals and deadlines to various services of the client for handling a request.
 In case there is no context available, then `context.Background()` can be used as a starting point.